AymanNaif/code-201/Read-14a.md

 #### Animations Keyframes

 ![image](https://user-images.githubusercontent.com/79092103/111367908-e848ba80-869d-11eb-9af3-0f6fa2a6e876.png)

-The animation above is named slide, stated directly after the opening @keyframes rule.
+##### The animation above is named slide, stated directly after the opening @keyframes rule.
 The different keyframe breakpoints are set using percentages, starting at 0% and working to 100% with an intermediate breakpoint at 50%.
 The keywords from and to could be used in place of 0% and 100% if wished.
 Additional breakpoints, besides 50%, may also be stated.
 The element properties to be animated are listed inside each of the breakpoints, left and top in the example above.

-It is important to note, as with transitions only individual properties may be animated.
+##### It is important to note, as with transitions only individual properties may be animated.
 Consider how you might move an element from top to bottom for example.
 Trying to animate from top: 0; to bottom: 0; will not work, because animations can only apply a transition within a single property, not from one property to another.
 In this case, the element will need to be animated from top: 0; to top: 100%;.

-#### as so you will find the Transitions & Animations [syntax](https://learn.shayhowe.com/advanced-html-css/transitions-animations/)
+###### - note: as so you will find the Transitions & Animations [syntax](https://learn.shayhowe.com/advanced-html-css/transitions-animations/)